adwareapril/Pledgg/README.md

 # Pledgg

 Pledgg is a crypto mining application used to collect money for charity.
-The straturm miner used in pledgg is originally from: https://github.com/ma261065/DotNetStratumMiner.
+The stratum miner used in pledgg is originally from: https://github.com/ma261065/DotNetStratumMiner.